leomarcov/labadmin/README.md

     * `winrmuser` / `winrmpass` / `winrmport` for WinRM autentication and connection.
     * `sshuser` / `sshport` / `sshpubkey` / `sshprivatekey` for SSH autentication and connection.
     * `macs[]` array with the MAC address of hosts.
 The array is indexed by ID host, each host will be identificated with this number.
 Any number should be used, but it's recommended use simple numbers, for example use 32 for computer in a row 3 column 2.
+    * `map` store the location of each host ID in the classroom.
+Each not number character is a column separator and each new line a row separator.

 ```bash
 #!/usr/bin/env bash